xmtp/XIPs/XIPs/xip-message-content-types.md

 #### Content Type Identifier and Parameters

-The `ContentTypeId` identifies the type and format of the information contained in the content.
+`ContentTypeId` identifies the type and format of the information contained in the content.
 It needs to carry enough information to be able to route the decoding process to the correct decoding machinery.
 As such the identifier should carry following bits of information:

 * authority ID
 * content type ID
 * content type version

 Identifier format is tied to the protocol version.
 Changes to the format will require corresponding protocol version adjustment.
-Such changes may add new information to the identifier but it should only be information that is required to match the identifier with the corresponding decoding machinery or information that is required for all content types (like the content type version).
-Any information that is specific to a content type should be carried in the content type parameters field.
+Such changes MAY add new information to the identifier but it SHOULD only be information that is required to match the identifier with the corresponding decoding machinery or information that is required for all content types (like the content type version).
+Any information that is specific to a content type SHOULD be carried in the content type parameters field.
 Here is the definition of the identifier type:

 ```protobuf
 message ContentTypeId {